Mehdi-Yanat/pub-sub-mqtt/README.md

 ## Instructions

 Welcome to the technical test for MQTT publishing (pub) and subscribing (sub) with Docker.
-Please follow these instructions to complete the test:
+Please follow these instructions

 ### Prerequisites